Lato (typeface)

 Lato is a humanist sans-serif typeface designed by Łukasz Dziedzic.
 It was released in 2010.
 The name "Lato" is Polish for "summer".
 Lato was published under the open-source Open Font License.

-In August 2018, Lato is used on more than 9.6 million websites, and is the third most served font on Google Fonts, with over one billion views per day.
+As of August 2018, Lato is used on more than 9.6 million websites, and is the third most served font on Google Fonts, with over one billion views per day.

 Use

 Lato has been used in various physical publications, including information signs and election campaign billboards.
-It is the main font used on iCollege, Georgia State University's primary learning management system, and the official typeface of the Polish Government, the Polish bank Bank Pekao, for the graphics package of Polish TV station Polsat from 2019 until 2021 and by the Central Bank of Ireland.

-Lato has also been used for Chidusz, a Polish Jewish magazine and logotype of British international non-governmental organization (NGO) Save the Children since 2022.
+Lato has also been used for logotype of British international non-governmental organization (NGO) Save the Children since 2022.

 Development

 Lato was created in 2010 for a Polish bank by Łukasz Dziedzic.
 When the bank changed its stylistic vision, he shelved the typeface, and released it later that year under the libre SIL Open Font License.

 After Lato was added to Google Fonts it quickly gained popularity, becoming the third most used web font after Google's own Roboto and Open Sans, with over one billion views per day as of August 2018.

-Carlito is a forked typeface which is very similar to Lato, it is released by Google with metrics compatible with Microsoft's Calibri typeface.
+Carlito is a forked typeface, released by Google, that is very similar to Lato with metrics compatible with Microsoft's Calibri typeface.